swensmid/labs/content/en/docs/java/spring_introduction.md

 Import the project in your favorite IDE.
 Most of the times this can be achieved by opening the maven project file `pom.xml` in your IDE of choice and then import it as a project.

 Most IDEs (including IntelliJ) support Spring applications out of the box.
 As soon as you have your project imported you can start up your application by running the pre-configured run-configuration.
-If you do not want to rely on your IDE to start up yo8ur application you can use any shell of your choice and simply execute:
+If you do not want to rely on your IDE to start up your application you can use any shell of your choice and simply execute:

 ```s
 ./mvnw spring-boot:run